 If two Musical Theatre pieces are to be submitted for assessment applicants must prepare two contrasting songs from the general Musical Theatre repertoire; one up-tempo and one a ballad.
 If only one Musical Theatre piece is to be submitted for assessment in conjunction with either a Drama monologue or a Dance piece, then applicants must select either an up-tempo song or a ballad.
-Musical Theatre applicants must provide their own music on a CD clearly numbered or an mp3 player/ipod or phone with an audio output (i.e. for a 'headphone' jack).
-This year, music on cassette tape will not be allowed.
+Musical Theatre applicants must provide their own music on a an mp3 player/ipod or phone with an audio output (i.e. for a 'headphone' jack).

 Students must ensure that their backing track is an instrumental version only and has no vocals included.
 If an accompanist is required, applicants must organise their own and should advise the school no later than two days before the audition if an instrument (such as a piano) will be required.

 The school will support students with technical elements as much as possible.
-However, some files and CDs that have been 'burnt' will sometimes not play on our equipment.
+However, some files may not play on our equipment.
 Students are advised to show good preparation by having a 'back up' copy of their music in a different format.